Cookies help us improve your website experience.

 If local culture piques your interest, Syros Island is one of the top Greek islands to visit.
 The arts are widely celebrated here, with film and guitar festivals taking place on the island each summer.
 The August Moons festival (Avgoustiatika Feggaria) is an annual event celebrating the life and works of musician Markos Vamvakaris, who called Syros Island his home.

 A museum dedicated to Vamvakaris can also be found on the island, charting his life and influence on rebetiko music (folklore music from the 1930s).
-Other museums to visit include the Archaeological Museum, which showcases a range of treasures from the island’s past as well as a selection of items sent over from the neighbouring islands of Kythnos and Amorgos.
+Other museums to visit include the Archaeological Museum, which showcases a range of treasures from the island’s past as well as a selection of items sent over from the neighboring islands of Kythnos and Amorgos.

 When you’re ready to rest your feet, Hermoupolis and Ano Syros have plenty of bars and restaurants for you to enjoy.
-Relax with a glass of locally made wine made or order some of the special local dishes on offer.
+Relax with a glass of locally made wine or order some of the special local dishes on offer.

 How many Greek islands are there to visit?